sxs-collaboration/spectre/docs/Installation/Installation.md

 [Singularity](https://sylabs.io) is a container alternative to Docker with better security and nicer integration.

-To use Singularity you must:
+To build SpECTRE with Singularity you must:

 1. Build [Singularity](https://sylabs.io) and add it to your `$PATH`